mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 ### Test the load balancer

-To test the load balancer, you can use a tool like curl or Postman to send HTTP requests to the load balancer DNS name.
-You should see that the requests are forwarded to the autoscaling target group and that the responses are returned successfully.
+To test the load balancer

 ## Tear Down Process